 Class Participation/Discussion Board postings Note: You MUST post your original message before you will be able to view the posts of other students.
-This course includes an Introduction Discussion that will help us get to know a little about each other and 4 discussions for each module.
-See below information about discussion expectations - failure to meet minimum word count for discussion assignments and replies will result in a point reduction of half the total grade.
+This course includes an Introduction Discussion that will help us get to know a little about each other and 6 chapter discussions for each module that will include a video, article, or other material related to information that is covered in that section of the textbook.